California not ready to declare emergency over monkeypox - KESQ

 California has reported nearly 800 probable and confirmed cases of more than 3,000 identified in the U.S. Only New York has reported more cases.

-The problem has been a national shortage of vaccine and on Friday, the state’s two U.S. senators sent a letter to Health and Human Services Secretary Xavier Becerra urging him to provide at least 600,000 additional doses of the monkeypox vaccine to his home state.
+The problem has been a national shortage of vaccine.
+On Friday, the state’s two U.S. senators sent a letter to Health and Human Services Secretary Xavier Becerra urging him to provide at least 600,000 additional doses of the monkeypox vaccine to his home state.

 California has distributed more than 25,000 vaccine doses, and expects another 72,000, said Aragón.

-A spokesperson for the office of California Gov. Gavin Newsom said the state has also contacted the manufacturer directly for more doses.
+A spokesperson for the office of California Gov. Gavin Newsom said the state has also contacted the manufacturer directly, with discussions continuing on vaccine supplies, logistics, and how California could get additional doses.

 “We’re not even close to where we need to be,” said Newsom last week in an interview with KTVU-TV.